-Leopold Materna was born 1872 in Graz into a musical family.
+Leopold Materna was born 26 August 1871 in Graz (Austria) into a musical family.
 His aunt was Amalie Materna (later Amalie Materna-Friedrich), a renowned singer who premiered many Wagner operas.
 The elder sister of Leopold Materna was Hedwig Materna, also a famous singer.

 Leopold Materna studied music and became choir master of the Philharmonischer Verein in Maribor in 1892.
 In 1906 Leopold Materna accepted the position of the Opernkapellmeister at the theatre in Linz.

 From that time dates an interesting episode with Gustav Mahler: In January 1907 a concert of the Symphony No.1 by Gustav Mahler was scheduled in Linz with the composer himself as the conductor.
 All preliminary rehearsal had been done by Leopold Materna and Gustav Mahler just wanted to do the last rehearsal on its own.
 But he came late due to train delays.
 He took over the baton and started conducting.
 The following situation was penned down by music critic Franz Gräflinger: "Things went rather well.
 In fact, they went very well.
 'I congratulate you', he said to Materna, who had rehearsed the symphony with dispassionate precision.
 Mahler merely had to hone a few details."